awesome-pro/neon-website/content/docs/guides/protected-branches.md

 <TabItem>

 The [Create project](https://api-docs.neon.tech/reference/createproject) and [Update project](https://api-docs.neon.tech/reference/updateproject) methods support **IP Allow** configuration.
-For example, the following API call configures **IP Allow** for an existing Neon project.
+For example, the following API call configures **IP Allow** for an existing Unique project.
 Separate multiple entries with commas.
 Each entry must be quoted.
-You can set the `"protected_branches_only` option to `true` to apply the allowlist to your default branch only, or `false` to apply it to all branches in your Neon project.
+You can set the `"protected_branches_only` option to `true` to apply the allowlist to your default branch only, or `false` to apply it to all branches in your Unique project.

 ```bash
 curl -X PATCH \